Tracks Behaviors Preferences

 - Enable dragging selection edges: Lets you expand or contract existing selection regions with the mouse after they have been created.
 If unchecked you must use the Selection Bar or keyboard to modify existing selection regions.
 See Audacity Selection for further details.

 - Editing a clip can move other clips: If the track has been split into more than one clip, any clips following to right of the edit point can always move as necessary in response to pasting, cutting, deleting or other change that adds or removes content.

 Unchecking "Editing a clip can move..." pins clips so that they cannot move in response to an edit in another clip.
 When removing content, any following clips will not be allowed to move back.
 When pasting, an error message will display if there is not enough room to paste without moving the following clips.

 - "Move track focus" cycles repeatedly through tracks: When using the up and down arrow keys to change which track is focused, moving the focus off one end (top or bottom) makes the focus jump to the other end.

-- Type to create a label: When enabled "on" (default), if there is already a label track that has the yellow focus border, you do not need to use "Add Label at Selection" or its Ctrl + B shortcut to create a new label.
+- Type to create a label: The default setting is "off", when enabled "on" if there is already a label track that has the yellow focus border, you do not need to use "Add Label at Selection" or its Ctrl + B shortcut to create a new label.
 Just type your required label text to create a new label at the position of the editing cursor or selection region.
 If the label track does not have focus, use the Up or Down arrow keys on your keyboard to move focus into the label track.

 - Use dialog for the name of new label: This is off by default, but when enabled creating a label will pop up a dialog box for you to enter the label name (rather than the default behavior of opening the new label itself for editing).
 When the dialog is closed, focus is returned to the track which was the focus before the dialog opened.
 This functionality is primarily provided to aid Visually Impaired users who use screen readers, but may be useful to normally sighted users too.